-The company will contribute to the Plan as matching contributions up to 50 percent of the participant's salary deferral, not to exceed 6 percent of the participant's compensation, subject to certain limitations defined in the Plan document.
-Effective March 8, 2009, the company suspended employer matching contributions to the Plan until they were reinstated on January 1, 2011.
+The company will contribute to the Plan as matching contributions 100 percent of the participant's salary deferral, up to 3 percent of the participant's compensation, subject to certain limitations defined in the Plan document.
+This was amended on September 1, 2012 from 50 percent of the first 6 percent.